-The Company's annual general meeting will take place on 25 May 2011, and the notice of the AGM is set out at the end of this document.
-Apart from matters normally dealt with at AGMs, this year we are taking the opportunity to update our Articles of Association to bring them in to line with the Companies Act 2006.
+The Company's annual general meeting will take place on 24 May 2012, and the notice of the AGM is set out at the end of this document.
 Shareholders are asked to complete and return the proxy form relating to the AGM whether or not they intend to attend.